-Essentially, your skin needs to retain water in order to keep its natural “glow”.
+Your skin needs to retain water in order to keep its natural “glow”.
 Both moisturizers and Facial Oils are formulated to help your skin gain and retain moisture.
 They just do this using slightly different mechanisms.

-Since "dry" or "dehydrated" skin is missing water, and requires oil to help it keep moisture in- “moisturizers” are formulated to deliver BOTH hydration (water) and protection against water loss (oils).
+Since "dry" or "dehydrated" skin is missing water- moisturizers are formulated to deliver BOTH hydration (water) and protection against water loss (oils).

 BUT, as we all know from science class- oil and water don’t mix.
-This is why moisturizer formulations can be quite complicated, as many of the ingredients on that list will be dedicated to ensuring a good emulsion is formed, a nice texture is created, and that the oil and water mix on a molecular level.
+This is why moisturizer formulations can be over complicated, as most of the ingredients on the label will be dedicated to ensuring a good emulsion is formed, a nice texture is created, and that the oil and water mix on a molecular level.

 This is where Facial Oils enter the picture.
 With so many consumers looking closely at labels now, and asking what each ingredient is doing for their skin- they are discovering that not all ingredients included in products are even beneficial for the skin.